Skip to main content

-With the new BMW M4 GT4, BMW M Motorsport is taking their use of sustainable composite solutions to the next level: As a matter of fact, there is no other GT racing car in series production matching the amount of natural fibre composite parts.
+With the new BMW M4 GT4, BMW M Motorsport is taking their use of innovative composite solutions to the next level: As a matter of fact, there is no other GT racing car in series production matching the amount of natural fibre composite parts.
 The new materials were developed by BMW M Motorsport partner Bcomp.
 Taking the findings and experience gained on the track as a basis, these new material technologies will also find their way into BMW M models and BMW M Performance Parts.

 NATURAL FIBRES REPLACE CFK.

-Product sustainability is increasing in importance in the world of motorsport too.
+Innovations like these are increasing in importance in the world of motorsport too.
 So we are delighted to have Bcomp on board as an official BMW M Motorsport partner for the new BMW M4 GT4.

 Combining the two materials makes it possible to cut the amount of plastic used for interior panelling by up to 70 per cent and at the same time to lower CO2 emissions by as much as 60 per cent.
-The result is more sustainable vehicle components, whose failure mode without sharp debris and splinters has the additional benefit of increasing safety over traditional composites.
+The result is vehicle components, whose failure mode without sharp debris and splinters has the additional benefit of increasing safety over traditional composites.
 The natural fibre composites will also find their way into the BMW M Performance Parts.

 NEW MATERIALS SAVE WEIGHT.